CreatieveNaam/po-paradigma/README.md

 # Arrays
 Sources: [This](https://www.tutorialspoint.com/assembly_programming/assembly_arrays.htm) tutorial, [this](https://www.youtube.com/watch?v=bM0_HRkM_CE) video.

 The video tutorial doesn't teach the use of arrays but I think it's crucial to use arrays for implementing insertion sort.
-So defining an array is almost the same as defining one 'variable'.
+Defining an array is almost the same as defining one 'variable'.
 Instead of `num db 52` for defining one 'variable' we use `num db 52, 53` for defining an array.
 To see how I printed the array see [this](https://github.com/CreatieveNaam/po-paradigma/blob/master/code/arrays.asm) file.

+I noticed it became very diffult to debug my code so i changed my IDE from nano to SASM.
+Instead of `global _start` SASM needs a `global _main`.
+So from now on I will use main instead of start.

 # Insertion sort
 My challenge was to implement insertionsort in assembler.
 Well I did it.
 Insertionsort in assembler can be found [here](https://github.com/CreatieveNaam/po-paradigma/blob/master/code/insertionsort.asm).